 Bottle and can storage

 Special storage for wine bottles and beer, seltzer, or soda cans is a convenient feature in many new refrigerators on the market.
-It keeps you from adjusting door bins to fit these taller items or designate another spot in your refrigerator for drinks.
+It keeps you from adjusting door bins to fit these taller items or designating another spot in your refrigerator for drinks.
 In addition, this organizational feature eliminates the need for a different wine or beer cooler; however, it isn’t suitable for wine connoisseurs who separately chill their whites and reds.

 How long do bottom freezer refrigerators last?